gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-14-shibuya-pixel-art-contest-2024.md

 ## PICO-8

 These three entries are based on graphics I created for a game I started making when my wife was pregnant with our first child.
-We were house bound for a while, waiting for the birth, and I drew these cards and put together the start of a game, which remains unfinished.
+We were house bound for a while, waiting for the birth, and I drew these cards using [PICO-8](https://www.lexaloffle.com/pico-8.php) for a game which remains unfinished.
 At least I finished the graphics!

 - 16×16px = 「花見」hanami card, ([link](https://twitter.com/gingerbeardman/status/1808102421077295350))
 - 32×32px = 「花見酒」hanami-sake yaku, ([link](https://twitter.com/gingerbeardman/status/1808102225857720725))